Adélie penguin: Behaviour and ecology

 Apsley Cherry-Garrard, a survivor of Robert Falcon Scott's ill-fated British Antarctic Expedition of 1910, documented details of penguin behaviour in his book The Worst Journey in the World.
 "They are extraordinarily like children, these little people of the Antarctic world, either like children or like old men, full of their own importance..."
 George Murray Levick, a Royal Navy surgeon-lieutenant and scientist who also accompanied Scott, commented on displays of selfishness among the penguins during his surveying in the Antarctic: "At the place where they most often went in [the water], a long terrace of ice about six feet in height ran for some hundreds of yards along the edge of the water, and here, just as on the sea-ice, crowds would stand near the brink.
 When they had succeeded in pushing one of their number over, all would crane their necks over the edge, and when they saw the pioneer safe in the water, the rest followed."
 Levick also detailed the mating habits of Adélie penguins.

 One writer observed how the penguin's curiosity could also endanger them, which Scott found a particular nuisance:

 Others on the mission to the South Pole were more receptive to this element of the Adélies' curiosity.
 Cherry-Garrard writes:

 Cherry-Garrard held the birds in great regard.
 "Whatever a penguin does has individuality, and he lays bare his whole life for all to see.
 He cannot fly away.
 And because he is quaint in all that he does, but still more because he is fighting against bigger odds than any other bird, and fighting always with the most gallant pluck, he comes to be considered as something apart from the ordinary bird..."

 Despite their size, Adélie penguins are known for their bold and boisterous personality and will challenge other animals, including predators far larger than them.
-In footage shot for the 2018 BBC Earth documentary Spy in the Snow, the boisterous behaviour of Adélie penguins was made especially apparent when an individual arrived to chase off a Southern giant petrel (Macronectes giganteus) that had landed to threaten a group of emperor penguin chicks, in spite of the species difference between them.
+In footage shot for the 2018 BBC Earth documentary Spy in the Snow, the boisterous behaviour of Adélie penguins was made especially apparent when an individual arrived to defend a group of emperor penguin chicks that were being menaced by a Southern giant petrel (Macronectes giganteus).
+Despite the species difference between the Adélie and the emperors, the individual charged the petrel, then placed itself between the predator and the chicks until it retreated.

 Adélie penguins usually swim at around 5 mph.
 They are able to leap some 3 m out of the water to land on rocks or ice.